-The pronoun in #1 is accusatory.
-Attacking a customer will not help you maintain a good relationship.
+The pronoun in #1 sounds accusatory.
+Pinpointing the customer as the cause of the omission will not help you maintain a good relationship.

 My Human Resources friends tell me not to use second person messages to describe an employee’s performance the first time you discuss it with them.
 For example, avoid saying something like this: “Ms. Jones, you are always punctual, cheerful, and willing.
 However, you are not filing very well.”